laugh12321/adversarial_multi_feedback_ranking/README.md

 ## Example to Run the Codes

-This command shows the effect of MPR by adding adversarial perturbation on MPR model for dataset yelp in epoch 500 (--adv_epoch).
+This command shows the effect of MPR by adding adversarial perturbation on MPR model for dataset ml-1m in epoch 500 (--adv_epoch).
 The first 500 epochs are MPR, followed by adversarial training MPR.

 ```shell
 python AT-MPR.py --dataset ml-1m --adv_epoch 500 --epochs 1000 --eps 0.5 --reg_adv 1 --ckpt 1 --verbose 10 --beta 1 --sampling 'uniform'